 Shares (Shared with you)

-Shares allow you to give permission to other users to work or collaborate with you on a survey.
-Shares can be set up in Snap Online.
+Setting up shares allow you to give permission to other users to work or collaborate with you on a survey.
+Shares are set up in Snap Online.

 A clickable, sliding control that can move left and right or up and down to change a setting – such as the volume on a computer.
 In a survey, a respondent may drag the slider along a numbered list of 1 to 10 to say how much they enjoyed a holiday or a day at a theme park.

-Smart Reports are exclusive to Snap Surveys and let you dig deep into your feedback and create reports that can be run again and again.
+Smart Reports are exclusive to Snap Surveys.
+They let you dig deep into your feedback and create reports that can be run again and again.
 Perfect for ongoing projects.

 Snap Offline Interviewer